sysprog21/rv32emu/README.md

 Features:
 * Fast interpreter for executing the RV32 ISA
-* Comprehensive support for RV32I and M, A, F, C extensions
+* Comprehensive support for RV32I and M, A, F, C, Zba, Zbb, Zbc, Zbs extensions
 * Memory-efficient design
 * Built-in ELF loader
 * Implementation of commonly used newlib system calls